MintedKenny/syncmycontacts/docs/terms-of-use.md

 ## 9. Contact Us

-If you have any questions about these Terms, please contact us at [Your Contact Email].
+If you have any questions about these Terms, please contact us at kenneth.macdonald96@gmail.com.